warotm/warotm/README.md

 IT-related experiences
 ----------------------

-- Sep 2023 - Present
+- Sep 2023 - Apr 2025
 :   ***Software Engineer**\
 at [Aerometrex](https://aerometrex.com.au/)* (Adelaide, Australia).

-  - Working with MetroMap Insight, where spatial imagery meets machine learning.
+  - Worked with MetroMap Insight, where spatial imagery meets machine learning.
+  - Handled data engineering, data analytics, and internal software development tasks.
+  - Reduced 20% of the production pipeline's processing time and made it more resilient by logical rearrangement, refactoring, and decoupling.
   - Reduced 75% of wasting AWS scaling-in cost by optimising alarms and policies.
-  - Reduced 50% of processing time and computational cost owned by an existing pipeline by implementing caching and reordering processing steps.
+  - Reduced 50% of the processing time and computational cost owned by an existing pipeline by implementing caching and reordering processing steps.
   - Fixed geometry shifting caused by GDA2020-WSG84 conversion, which eliminates required post-processing.
   - Developed data ingestion workflows for large CSV and GeoJSON files.
+  - Revised an application to extract processed data for customers' custom requests as a web application with a simpler interface.
   - Created a web application to visualise processed data and initiate a pipeline for missing parts.
-  - Speeded up legacy PostGIS SQL queries by query optimisation and indexing.
+  - Boosted up legacy PostGIS SQL queries by query optimisation and indexing.
   - Reduced the size of existing Docker containers by cleaning up the package list and introducing multi-stage builds.

 - Mar 2023 - Sep 2023